ryanchappell/uw-ds-350-reddit-retriever/README.md

 This is a Node application that uses the Reddit API to retrieve 100 results for the front page (aka "hot", https://www.reddit.com) or new page (https://www.reddit.com/new), depending on the parameters passed.

-When executed, it will write the Reddit API to a .json file that includes the page and timestamp in the filename (e.g. "new-1461809887043.json").
+When executed, it will write the Reddit page results to a .json file that includes the page and timestamp in the filename (e.g. "new-1461809887043.json").

 I created this to retrieve data for my final project in UW Data Science 350 Methods for Data Analysis.
 More info here: